MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/suggested-actions.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 Your bot can use suggested actions to present buttons or options in the chat window, which the user can tap to provide input.
-This way, users can answer a question or make a selection without having to use a keyboard.<!--note from editor: Edits suggested, to avoid using "enable" and "type" (in the sense of entering text).-->
+This way, users can answer a question or make a selection without having to use a keyboard.

 Suggested actions can be displayed vertically to enhance the user experience and promote easy readability.
 More information: [Customize a chat widget](customize-chat-widget.md)